 Without exception every business house in the town is either totally wrecked or badly damaged.
-The union depot of the Southern railway and the Louisville & Nashville railroad, located about one hundred yards from the scene of the explosion, was upon the Kentucky side of Jellico, and in consequence every house on that side of the town is wrecked.
-Not one was spared.
-A large number of residences located near the railroad on the Kentucky side were without exception demolished.
-As a result it is estimated that one-seventh of the population of the two Jellicos is homeless.
+The union depot of the Southern railway and the Louisville & Nashville railfrom the scene of the explosion, was news of the explosion was handled by was spared.
+A large number of resiception demolished.
+As a result it is estimated that one-seventh of the population of the two Jellicos is home-

-The line between Tennessee and Kentucky runs through the town of Jellico.
-The explosion occurred on the Kentucky side, but owing to the interruption of wire communication. the dispatch telling of the accident was sent from Jellico, Tenn.
+The line between Tennessee and Connecticut Man Punished for Killing Kentucky runs through the town of Jellico.
+The explosion occurred on the Kentucky side, but owing to the interruption of wire co the dispatch telling of the accident was sent from Jellico, Tenn.